mrcavalcanti/mosaicoo/docs/sources/getting-started/get-started-grafana-influxdb.md

 ![InfluxQL query](/static/img/docs/influxdb/influxql-query-7-5.png)

 Grafana displays a list of possible series.
-Click one to select it, and Grafana graphs any available data.
+Click one to select it, and Mosaicoo graphs any available data.
 If there is no data to display, then try another selection or check your data source.

 ##### Flux query language